Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Introduction

 This paper is organized as follows.
 In Section \ref{definitions}, some problems and definitions are posed, regarding unary, binary, and $k$-ary quality indicators.
 Some well-known quality indicators are presented, as well.
-Dominance Move (DoM), its definition, properties, and features are presented in Section \ref{dom}.
+Dominance Move (DoM), its definition, properties, and features are presented in Section \ref{sec:dom}.
 Our mixed-integer approach to calculate DoM is presented in Section \ref{MIPDOM}.
 The MIP-DoM model is introduced with some comments and considerations.
 Experiments are discussed in Section \ref{experiments}, and it starts with bi-objective case presenting the correctness and model validity.
 Following, some common multi-objective problem sets and algorithms are used to compare MIP-DoM with the $\epsilon$-indicator, $IGD^+$, and Hypervolume indicators.
 Still in this section, the advantages of DoM over the $\epsilon$-indicator are presented, although they share a similar interpretation regarding its use.
-Still in Section \ref{experiments}, the many-objective experiments are discussed using problem sets with 5, 10, 15, 20 and 25 objectives.
-Finally, in Section \ref{conclusion}, some final considerations, recommendations, and future research paths are presented.
+Still in Section \ref{experiments}, the many-objective experiments are discussed using problem sets with 5, 10, 15, 20, 25 and {30} objectives. \treviewerfor{In Section \ref{sec:further}, further extensions are discussed to handle certain idiosyncrasies with some solution sets and also to improve the quality indicator and its use for other situations.} Finally, in Section \ref{conclusion}, some final considerations, recommendations, and future research paths are presented.

 {\mbox{${\mathbf x}$}} {\mbox{${\mathbf z}$}} {\mbox{${\mathbf y}$}}